DuendeInexistente/Cirque/ShortStories/stars.md

 And in spite of all Firework couldn't help smiling, because it was the exact same compliment, verbatim, that yellow had offered ever since she was a filly still learning the spells that kept the lighthouse's magical flame alive.
 Yellow never told her this when there was someone else around, just in their private moments.
 "Thankee, lord yellow."

  "This unit does not recognize nor require titles, but it is honoured."
-Yellow hopped down to the tiled floor, "Does the assistance have value equivalent to or greater to that of a hug."
+Yellow hopped down to the tiled floor, "Does the assistance have value equivalent to or greater to that of physical contact."
 It stated-or-maybe-asked.

 Fireclay blinked a few times, surprised by this, before answering.
-"Yellow, you're red-- You're too hot."
+"A... hug?
+Yellow, you're red-- You're too hot."

 And yellow also paused at this, then said.
-"This unit is aware of it's temperature."
+"This unit was aware of it's temperature."
 It paused for a split second, then turned around to walk out of the room, it's leg rods starting to sparkle.
 "This unit will now continue readying to assist with the bug season."

- "Yellow, I can still hug you later."
+ "I can still hug you later."
 Rushed to say Fireclay, still surprised by how off yellow was being today.
 "If you really wanted it."

 Yellow paused, and suddenly draw a simple face on it's circle plate.